aurius-prosthetics/aurius-prosthetics/README.md

 ## Materials and Design
 - Recommended filament: Filaflex 82A or similar TPE
-- Compatible with Bambu Labs A1 Printer
+- Compatible with Bambu Labs A1 Printer, adjust printer settings accordingly when using the print files
 - CAD files available in STL and 3MF formats

 ## Roadmap